 - Depression and other mental health issues

-People who are severely depressed may need to consider a long-term, inpatient rehabilitation program.
-There are many safe places where patients can go to overcome or be treated for their mental disorders and suicidal ideation.
+There are many safe places where people can go to treat their mental health issues and suicidal ideation.

-Most treatment options can include medication, individual and group therapy, and holistic approaches to treatment.
-There are various levels of treatment from outpatient therapy appointments monthly to intensive rehab that can last as long as six months to a year.
+Most treatment options can include medication, individual and group therapies, and holistic approaches to healing.
+There are various levels of treatment from outpatient therapy appointments weekly, biweekly or monthly to intensive rehab that can last as long as six months to a year.

 Medication: Medications may be prescribed by your doctor to help with suicide ideation or depression.
 Some people need to be medicated long term while others who may be dealing with situational depression or suicidal ideation may only need short-term medication options.

 Therapy: When treating passive suicide ideation, individual therapy is often very effective.
 The therapist will determine how often your appointments will be depending upon his/her assessment of your mental health.
 You may meet weekly bi-weekly or monthly.
-The common behavioral health practices used in this type of therapy is called cognitive-behavioral therapy.
-This treatment helps patients to understand the negative impact of their thoughts and help with self-esteem, self-control, and impulsivity.
+Cognitive Behavioral Therapy is a popular treatment for suicidal thoughts.
+This treatment helps patients to understand the negative impact of their thoughts and helps with self-esteem and impulsivity.

-Group therapy can also be very effective, especially for those who have made a prior suicide attempt or have active suicide ideation because they can engage in therapy with people who are going through or have gone through similar experiences and support systems can be built.
-Another method of treatment is family therapy in which your immediate family members or household members will participate in therapy with a goal of rebuilding or repairing and strengthening familial relationships to build a support system for the person who is struggling.
+Group therapy can also be effective for suicidal ideation, especially for those who have made a prior suicide attempt or have active suicide ideation because they can engage in therapy with people who are going through these issues or have had similar experiences.
+People can build support systems in these groups.
+Another method of treatment for suicidal ideation is family therapy.
+This sort of therapy focuses on your immediate family members.
+The family participates in therapy with the goal of rebuilding, repairing and strengthening familial relationships to build a support system for the person who is struggling.

-Holistic Approach: While every therapist or psychologist will treat someone with suicide idea based on their clinical experience, many doctors are exploring the benefits of holistic treatment for depression and suicide ideation.
-Some of these treatments include relationation and mediation techniques, mindfulness techniques, games, sports, arts and other creative outlets.
+Holistic Approach: While every therapist or psychologist will treat someone with suicide idea based on their clinical experience, many doctors are exploring the benefits of this sort of treatment for depression and suicide ideation.
+Some of these treatments include meditation techniques, mindfulness, and art therapy.